 Accordingly, in the days when Darwin was making his studies and conjectures, research into biology and the knowledge resulting from that research were very limited.

 In Darwin’s day, it was estimated that the Cambrian Period extended no further back than 60 million years.
-According to this view, the Earth was estimated to be only around 200 million years old.9 (It is now estimated to be 4.6 billion years old.)
+According to this view, the Earth was estimated to be only around 200 million years old.

 In Darwin’s day, all branches of science were in a relatively primitive state.
 For that reason, conjectures regarding the imaginary evolutionary process were left dependent upon advancing science and technology and the opportunities that these were expected to provide.
 The expectation that future fossil discoveries would shed light on what was then unknown led the public to regard the theories put forward as completely reasonable.